Portable Collection Devices for the Study of Exhaled Breath Condensate

 Institutional Review Board/ Human Investigation Committee Consideration of the RTube family of products

-Over 200,000 samples have been collected with the RTube over the last 15 years with zero adverse events attributed to its use.
+Over 200,000 samples have been collected from ambulatory subjects with the RTube over the last 15 years with zero adverse events attributed to its use.
 Our device and methods have been considered non-significant risk by multiple Institutional Review Boards.
 Each individual Institutional Review Board/ Human Investigation Committee may wish to make its own determination as to the non-significant risk nature of the device, especially if the device is modified or incorporated into other equipment.

 How it Works